IsaacSomething/fuse-tools-fab-components/Readme.md

 `Background` : Main fab button background color

-`IconColor` : Main fab button Icon color
+`IconColor` : Main fab button icon color

 `ItemsBackground` : Background color of the sub items

 ##### Notes
-- Currently Fab Items need to be positioned manually based on the required alignment to the main Fab button.
+- Currently Fab Items need to be positioned manually based on the required alignment to the main Fab button
-- There is no drop shadow because i dont partically like it. ¯\\_(ツ)_/¯
 - Need to add icon set to test sub item background color
 ----
 FabToolbar: